domitry/mikon/README.md

 ![statsample](https://dl.dropboxusercontent.com/u/47978121/mikon/statsample.png)

 ## License
-MIT License
+The MIT License

 ## Acknowledgement
-Mikon has been developed using [Ruby Association Grant 2014](http://www.ruby.or.jp/en/news/20140805.html).
+[Ruby Association Grant 2014](http://www.ruby.or.jp/en/news/20140805.html) has been earmarked for the development of Mikon.

 ## Contributing